Wrigley and his Gum Starting Out

 The first thing Wrigley and his gum were affected by was the $284,000 William spent on advertising Spearmint Gum.
 The second thing Wrigley and his Gum were affected by was that Zeno started distributing the gum through 1¢ vending machines.

 Zeno vending machines looked liked fancy oak wood cabinets measuring about 7.5″L x 8.5″ W x 16″ H. On the front it said, “Drop one cent in the slot and get Zeno Chewing Gum” because when a customer inserted a penny into the slot, it would drop down through a chute which would activate a clockwork motor inside that would in-turn push out a stick of gum that landed on a metal tray.

-The machines were placed in public areas such as drug stores, barbershops, pubs, on railway platforms, and in factory/plant break-rooms to provide workers with a refreshment.
-Also, for anyone who purchased 1,200 sticks of gum, the machine was included for free (which means factory owners were making the profit on the machines).
+The vending machines were placed in public areas such as drug stores, barbershops, pubs, on railway platforms, and in factory/plant break-rooms to provide workers with a refreshment.
+Also, the vending machine was included for free for anyone who purchased 1,200 sticks of gum (so factory owners were making a profit using the vending machines).

-These vending machines were a new novelty and everyone wanting to use it to get a delicious piece of gum quickly became a trend.
-When 1910 rolled around, the vending machine trend in conjunction with the money William spent on advertising made Spearmint® the best-selling chewing gum brand in America.
+These vending machines were a new novelty and everyone wanting to use them to get a delicious piece of gum quickly became a trend.
+When 1910 rolled around, the vending machine trend, in conjunction with the money William spent on advertising, made Spearmint® the best-selling chewing gum brand in America.
 Wrigley and his Gum were still #1.

 Wrigley and his Gum are Finally One

 By 1911, William gained full control over the chewing gum by acquiring Zeno Manufacturing and consolidated it with his company, the Wm.
 Wrigley Jr. Company.
 At last, William was now both the manufacturer and the marketer for “Wrigley’s Gum”.
 People began referring to him as “the father of gum”.